mcmilk/7-Zip-zstd/README.md

 ### Installation (via plugin)

-1. download the `Codecs.7z` archiv from here [7-Zip ZS Releases](https://github.com/mcmilk/7-Zip-zstd/releases), this archive holds binaries, which are compatible with the Mainline version of [7-Zip]
+1. download the `Codecs.7z` archive from here [7-Zip ZS Releases](https://github.com/mcmilk/7-Zip-zstd/releases), this archive holds binaries, which are compatible with the Mainline version of [7-Zip]
 2. create a new directory named `Codecs` and put in there the zstd-x32.dll or the zstd-x64.dll, depending on your [7-Zip] installation
    - normally, the x32 should go to: "C:\Program Files (x86)\7-Zip\Codecs"
    - the x64 version should go in here: "C:\Program Files\7-Zip\Codecs"